bumblybee/BuildingConnected-Mirror/README.md

-Recreation of BuildingConnect website for design practice.
+Recreation of BuildingConnected website for design practice.